2020 New Zealand general election: New Conservative

 The New Conservatives ruled out an alliance with both the Labour-led coalition and Billy Te Kahika Jr's New Zealand Public Party.
 The party received a broadcasting allocation of $62,186 for the 2020 election.
 The party made headlines during the campaign following repeated vandalism of their advertising in multiple cities, for posting a meme comparing a New Conservative candidate to Nelson Mandela and Abraham Lincoln, and when a candidate repeatedly and falsely claimed to be an ambassador for the Cancer Society charity.

 On 6 October 2020, party leader Leighton Baker mounted a legal challenge at the Auckland High Court to protest the party's exclusion from public broadcaster TVNZ's Minor Party debate scheduled for 8 October.
 To qualify for inclusion in the debate, parties not represented in Parliament must score at least 3 percent in the 1News Colmar-Brunton Poll held during the last six months.
 The hearing was held on 7 October.
-The High Court dismissed the New Conservatives' bid, ruling in favor of TVNZ.
+The High Court dismissed the New Conservatives' bid, ruling in favour of TVNZ.

 On 10 October 2020, it was reported that the New Conservatives' Instagram page had been hacked the previous day with pro-LGBT messages posted on their message feed.
 In addition, screenshots of the party's logo were shown in rainbow colours.
 The hack was condemned by party leader Baker and deputy party leader Ikilei, who accused their opponents of intolerance.
 According to NZME journalist Ethan Griffiths, the hacker had temporarily gained access to the New Conservative Instagram account by posing as Deputy Leader Ikilei on Instagram.